dimasjackson/dimasjackson/README.md

 # Dimas Jackson, M. S.

+Hello!
+I'm a Data Engineer at @Mackenzie and a PhD student at São Paulo State University.
+I look for innovative solutions in data processing such as the use of language models (such as chat GPT) in the business sphere and Semantic Web technologies (Knowledge Graphs, RDF , Wikibase).

+Simultaneously, I have been working on an ecosystem of procedures and functions in PL/SQL for processing non-relational data coming from APIs and storing it in the relational database, combining the best features of both paradigms.

-Hi!
-I am a Data Engineer at Mackenzie and a PhD candidate in Physics at São Paulo State University UNESP.
-I build solutions in data extraction, transforming and loading process using PostgreSQL/Microsoft SQL Server and KNIME.
-I also worked with Machine Learning in Python, managing datasets with DAX/Pandas and creating interactive dashboards with Power BI to transform data into insights! 💻📊 📈
+Additionally, I design workflows for extracting, transforming and loading data using PostgreSQL, Python programming and the low-code KNIME Analytics tool.
+I have experience with Machine Learning and Power BI interactive dashboards to transform data into insights!

+💻📊 📈

+SOFT SKILLS

+Analytical thinking, problem solving, time management, continuous learning, proactivity, communication/storytelling and teamwork.

+HARD SKILLS

+- PL/SQL, Python, KNIME, Power BI, Git, Excel, Extraction, Transformation and Data Loading (ETL), Wikibase, Knowledge Graphs, data cleaning.
+- Machine Learning: regression, classification, clustering, natural language processing, model evaluation metrics.
+- Probability and Statistics: Continuous and discrete random variables, probability density function, hypothesis testing, linear algebra.
+- Basic knowledge of cloud computing (AWS), Linux, Docker, R language, HTML, web scraping.

 ## Languages and Tools: